 This FS Report is based on a thorough study of environmental conditions at the Rolling Knolls Landfill Superfund Site, implemented in conjunction with USEPA and NJDEP.
 The Site RI included multi-phased investigations of all environmental media, including soil, groundwater, surface water, sediment, sub-slab soil gas, and indoor air.
 In addition, human health and ecological risks have been quantified.
 Based on the results of this work, remediation of soil and groundwater at the Site is needed to reduce risks to human health and the environment, and to meet ARARs.

 The data available are more than adequate to identify and compare remedial alternatives.
 This has been completed through a multi-phase process including the TMCT, DSRA, and this FS Report.
-The evaluation is based on the expectation that the landfill portion of the Site will not be used in the future for any residential, commercial, industrial, recreational or other purposes.
-Therefore, the only potential human receptors on the landfill portion of the Site are trespassers and there will be no groundwater use at the Site.Based on the results of prior screening of remedial options, the following five Remedial Alternatives for soil were evaluated in this FS:
+The evaluation is based on the expectation that the privately-owned portion of the landfill Site will not be used in the future for any residential, commercial, industrial, recreational or other purposes.
+Therefore, the only potential human receptors on the privately-owned landfill portion of the Site are trespassers and there will be no groundwater use at the Site.
+The portion of the Site within the GSNWF Wilderness Area is currently open to the public and will remain open to the public in the future for passive recreational use.

+Based on the results of prior screening of remedial options, the following five Remedial Alternatives for the landfill and contaminated soil were evaluated in this FS:

 No Action;